ydydsnyd/mono/doc/docs/howto-undo.md

 ### Calling `undo` and `redo` functions

-It is as easy as calling `undoManager.undo` and `undoManager.redo` to undo or redo of your mutations.
+It is as easy as calling `undoManager.undo` and `undoManager.redo` to undo or redo your mutations.

 ### Add keyboard bindings for `undo` / `redo` (optional)